 These numbers include full day visits, part day visits, coral viewing activities, scenic flights and visits by those who are exempt from paying the Environmental Management Charge.

 Full day visits are the best gauge of the general trend of tourism in the Marine Park.
 These figures do not include transfer passengers.

 Important information about this data

 This data is updated biannually following receipt of the Environmental Management Charge returns from commercial tourist operations.

 - The number of visitor days to the Marine Park is calculated at follows:

 - Full day visits: a day trip of more than three hours.

-- Part day visits: a trip that is less than three hours
+- A trip that is less than three hours, or

-- The first day of a trip entering the Marine Park after 5pm
+- The first day of a trip entering the Marine Park after 5pm, or

 - Exempt visits: passengers who are not required to pay the Environmental Management Charge.